Now ideas for wellness

 Risk Management System

 The Group established a risk management structure that supports further growth to achieve the Meiji Group 2026 Vision.
-Under this risk management structure, we identify overall Group management risks, reduce risks, and manage appropriate risk-taking.
+Under this risk management structure, we identify overall Group management risks, reduce risks, and manage decisive risk-taking.

 Figure: Risk management system